Energy transport in Z3 chiral clock model: Acknowledgement

 \section{Acknowledgement}

 We thank F Alet, S L Srivastava, A Trivedi for the useful discussions and A Thalapillil for sharing computational resources.
+NN would like to thank the organizers of the ``Bangalore School on Statistical Physics XII'' (code: ICTS/bssp2021/6) for giving the opportunity to be a part of their workshop and learn about open quantum system.
 Calculations were performed on codes built using the ITensor Library\cite{itensor}.
 SGJ acknowledges DST/SERB Grant No. ECR/2018/001781 and CNRS-IISER Pune joint grant for providing funding.
 We also thank National Supercomputing Mission (NSM) for providing computing resources of ‘PARAM Brahma’ at IISER Pune, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST), Government of India.

 \FloatBarrier